-I got a question right after I had spent a week in training classes for the COMPTIA Security+ exam; to describe how HTTP Secure (HTTPS) modifies the HTTP traffic between a client browser and the server.
+I got a question right after I had spent a week in training classes for the COMPTIA Security+ exam: to describe how HTTP Secure (HTTPS) modifies the HTTP traffic between a client browser and the server.

-At the end of my explanation, this person also asked me what was the role of Diffie-Hellman in the whole process.
+At the end of my explanation, this person also asked me what was the role of Diffie-Hellman algorithm in the whole process.

-I was almost sure that Diffie-Hellman isn’t used all the time in HTTPS but I didn’t know how to explain on the spot when is Diffie-Hellman actually used.
-The person asking me the question was part of a review board and was adamant that Diffie Hellman was always used.
+I was almost sure that Diffie-Hellman isn’t used all the time in HTTPS but I didn’t know how to explain, on the spot, when is Diffie-Hellman actually used.
+The person asking me the question was part of a review board and was adamant that Diffie-Hellman was always used.

 I’ll abbreviate Diffie-Hellman as D-H for the remaining of this post.